Background pattern

 Pregnancy

-You should not take Zeldox capsules during pregnancy unless your doctor tells you to, as this medication may harm your baby.
-Always use a suitable contraceptive method.
+You should not take Zeldox capsules during pregnancy unless your doctor tells you to, as there is a risk that this medicine may harm your baby.
+Always use an adequate contraceptive method.

 The following symptoms may occur in newborn babies of mothers who have taken Zeldox in the last trimester (last three months of pregnancy): tremors, stiffness, and/or muscle weakness, tendency to sleep, agitation, respiratory problems, and difficulty feeding.
 If your baby develops any of these symptoms, contact your doctor.